 In addition to the name Borneo, famous also the term ‘Borneo’ as another name of the island with the predicate ‘Lung-Worlds’ it.
 However, do you know the origin and meaning of the term Borneo?
 And since when is the term used?
 Sinar Borneo will help you trace the origin and meaning of the Borneo term from various sources.

 Is a European popularization of the word ‘Borneo’ because of the discovery of many trees Borneol (Dryobalanops Camphora) .
 The tree contains terpetin , the basic ingredients to make antiseptic and perfume and camphor or known as Kamper Wood.
 So since the 15th century, or the beginning of the arrival of the Europeans to the archipelago, the term Borneol then ‘worldwide’ for being one of the natural resources that became their target.
+After all, everyone want to find a way on how to get some extra cash, so find your way by visiting casino en ligne.

 The name of this island is synonymous with the name of Brunei Kingdom at that time (Especially by Arab traders, Europeans and Chinese) because the Kingdom of Brunei at that time was the largest kingdom on this island, so traders from all over the world who will visit this island first anchored in the Kingdom of Brunei located in the northern part of the island of Borneo.
 Entering the British and Dutch colonial period in the archipelago in the early 16th century, the kingdom is increasingly recognized by the Europeans.
 However, because of the difficulty of the Europeans, Brunei said, they used to sound it with “Borneo”.

 In terms of etymology, the term Kalimantan derives from the name kelamantan, a kind of sago fruit consumed by some residents, especially those who reside in the north of this island.
-According to C. Hose in his record entitled Natural Man, a Record from Borneo (1926), Klemantan is a new name used by the Malay people.
+According to C. Hose in his record entitled Natural Man, a Record from Borneo (1926), Klemantan is a new name used by the Malay people for the online casino.
 Meanwhile, according to Slamet Mulyana, Klemantan said is not derived from the original Malay, but from Sanskrit, Kalamanthana is an island whose air is very hot or burning ( kal [a] : season, time and manthan [a] : burn).
 Therefore vocals on stage and Hin hard to pronounce people living at that time, then Kalamanthana diucap Kalmantan then called the indigenous Klemantan or Quallamontan until finally became Kalimantan.
 Residents of the eastern island called Pulu K’lemantan, the Italians knew him Calemantan .
 If judging from the Java language, the name Kalimantan can mean “River Diamond”.

 Throughout history, Borneo is also known by different names.
 Singasari Kingdom for example, call it “Bakulapura” which is located in the southwest of Borneo.
 Bakula in Sanskrit means tanjung tree ( mismusops alengi ) so that Bakulapura gets the name of Malay to “Tanjungpura” which means land / island of cape tree.
 While the Majapahit Empire in the Negarakertagama manuscript written in 1356 calls it “Tanjungnagara” whose territory includes the Philippines such as Saludung (Manila) and the Sulu Islands.